 Coucou mes amis!
 Welcome to the second installment of my attempts not to kill plants after prolonged periods of torture and abuse.
 Despite my best intentions all hopes of a strong beginning were dashed after a willfully disobedient avocado youth decided to start withering on me only a few days after my decision to ‘turn over a new leaf’ (ha!).
 I had hoped to have … Continue reading Ça pousse, février: alas, poor Pomegranate…

-I have felt very honoured and humbled this week to have had my blog considered worth nominating for a second blogging award by two of my new friends.
-The life of a stay-at-home-mum can be very lonely at times, especially when living in a foreign country (however welcoming its natives may be), and I have had a great deal of pleasure, these last few weeks, … Continue reading Sept choses about me
+I have felt very honoured this week to have had my blog considered worth nominating for a second blogging award by two of my new friends.
+The life of a stay-at-home-mum can be very lonely at times, especially when living in a foreign country (however welcoming its natives may be), and I have had a great deal of pleasure, these last few weeks, in forging … Continue reading Sept choses about me

 When I was still a youthful girl of twenty-five I assumed that I had years ahead of me to compile my (practically obligatory these days) list of exciting challenges to set and then cross off before the clock struck the stroke of 23.35 on a particular day in the far off future and I became cursed with instant and irreversible old age.
 I got as … Continue reading 30 choses à faire avant 30 ans